Web-Development-Project-CSc/V2/README.md

 - Choose product type and shade
 - Request for an unlisted product
 - Pay online or with cash
+- Default Admin Account with email : 'Flavouredmiu@gmail.com' and password: 12345

 ## License